When a Stroke Rehabilitation Physician Becomes the Patient

 How Therapy Changed His Perspective

-Mahesh V. Ramachandran, MD, stroke rehabilitation specialist at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, has spent many years of his life understanding, encouraging and nurturing patients back to health after they have had a stroke.
+Mahesh V. Ramachandran, MD, stroke rehabilitation specialist at Northwestern Medicine Marianjoy Rehabilitation Hospital, has spent many years of his life understanding, encouraging and nurturing patients back to health after they have had a stroke.
 He never imagined that one day, his own staff would be caring for him.

 One day in May 2021, Dr. Ramachandran was in his backyard when he had sudden weakness and numbness in his left arm and leg.
 He was rushed to the hospital where an MRI revealed he had an ischemic stroke, which occurs when a vessel supplying blood to the brain is blocked.

 Although timely medical attention restored the blood flow, an area of the brain that controls connections to the spinal cord was impacted.
 Dr. Ramachandran did not have difficulties with his cognitive function or speech, but he had serious weakness in his arm and leg.

 After a few days in the hospital, he was transferred to Marianjoy Rehabilitation Hospital to begin two weeks of intensive inpatient therapy.

 "The brain has a remarkable ability to reorganize and reconnect to new pathways around damaged areas," says Dr. Ramachandran.
 "I was very motivated to begin therapy right away because I know that you can achieve fantastic progress in a short period of time."

 Dr. Ramachandran's therapy team aided him in regaining his independence.
 "I had difficulty walking, and it was very hard to put my clothes on.
 Buttoning and doing very basic things suddenly felt impossible," he recalls.
 "My physical therapy team was instrumental in getting me walking again, and the occupational therapy team ensured I could take care of daily tasks."